Exotic Invertible Phases with Higher-Group Symmetries: Invertible exotic loop topological order in 3+1d

 \subsection{Invertible phase as $\mathbb{Z}_2$ two-form gauge theory}

 The model can be described by a $\mathbb{Z}_2$ two-form gauge theory with gauge field $b$.
 It has the following action,

 where $b$ is a $\mathbb{Z}_2$ two-form gauge field $b$.
 This gauge theory is defined through a quadratic form $q_{\rho_2} (b)$.
-We summarize some mathematical properties of the quadratic function $q$ in Appendix \ref{app:quadratic}. $\rho_2$ is the background gauge field for $\ZZ_2$ one-form symmetry, and the subscript 2 indicates it is a 2-form gauge field.
+We summarize some mathematical properties of the quadratic function $q$ in Appendix \ref{app:quadratic}.
+The theory is invertible, {\it i.e.} gapped with a unique ground state, by a similar argument as in (\ref{eqn:invertible}) using the property of the quadratic function $q$. $\rho_2$ is the background gauge field for $\ZZ_2$ one-form symmetry, and the subscript 2 indicates it is a 2-form gauge field.
 To simplify notation, in this section we will sometimes drop the subscript and write it as $\rho$.
 As a property of the quadratic form in four dimensional spacetime, $\rho_2$ is specified by

 where $v_3$ is the third Wu class.
-As we will discuss in Section \ref{sec:2groupsymmetry}, this means that the theory has a spacetime two-group symmetry.
-This symmetry implies that the loops, which are charged under the one-form symmetry part of the two-group, have exotic properties that will be discussed in detail in Section \ref{sec:2groupsymmetry}.
+As we discussed in Section \ref{sec:2groupsymmetry}, this means that the theory has a spacetime two-group symmetry.
+This symmetry implies that the loops, which are charged under the one-form symmetry part of the two-group, have exotic properties as discussed in detail in Section \ref{sec:2groupsymmetry}.
 Equation (\ref{eqn:two-groupbg0}) implies that the manifold is equipped with a two-group bundle, with $\rho_2$ plays the role of the $v_3$ Wu structure.

-The disorder operator, denote by $W$, that carries unit flux of the two-form gauge field $b$, transforms under the one-form symmetry.
+The disorder operator, denoted by $W$, that carries unit flux of the two-form gauge field $b$, transforms under the one-form symmetry.
 The disorder operator $W$ is defined on a closed loop.
 Due to the quadratic action, it also carries one-form gauge charge\footnote{ For instance, we can take the theory on $S^3\times S^1$ with the disorder loop $W$ wraps $S^1$ and inserted at a point on $S^3$, and we take $S^3$ to be infinitely elongated along a direction.
 This means that when expressing $S^3$ as fibration of $S^2$ over an infinite interval $(-\infty,\infty)$ with the disorder operator inserted at $+\infty$, the $S^2$ carries flux of the two-form gauge field $b$.
 In other words, $b=b'+\Omega$ where $\Omega$ is the volume form on $S^2$ with $\oint \Omega=1$, and $b'$ is the two-form gauge field in the perpendicular directions.
 Then when we take the squashing limit with vanishing size of $S^2$, the system can be described by disorder operator attached to

 where we used $q_{\rho_2}(b'+\Omega)=q_\rho(b')+q_0(\Omega)+2(b'+\rho_2)\cup\Omega$ for $S^3\times S^1$, and the integral over $S^2$ is nonzero only when integrated over linear terms of $\Omega$.
 Thus the disorder operator carries one-form gauge charge and needs to be attached to a Wilson surface. } and needs to attach to the Wilson surface $e^{\pi i\int b}$.
 Thus we can express the disorder operator as the open Wilson surface $We^{\pi i\int b}$ (in the presence of background $\rho_2$ for the one-form symmetry, it needs to be attached with the Wilson surface $e^{\pi i \int \rho_2}$ to be invariant under the one-form gauge transformation of $\rho_2$).
 The world history of the loop is described by a closed surface operator $e^{\pi i\oint b}$, and it is also the generator of the $\mathbb{Z}_2$ one-form symmetry.